apex/logs/js/Readme.md

 # JS

-The js client for Apex Logs supporting Node.js and the browser.
+The JavaScript client for Apex Logs supporting Node.js, Deno, and the browser.

 ## Example